Act > Policy Agenda

 Affecting change on a statewide level is no small task.
 That’s why we lobby for increased funding and support for the arts.
 Through our efforts, we’ve been able to establish strong partnerships with California’s top officials, secure over $101 million for the arts in 2022 alone, and help pass 3 historic investments in arts education in 2022.
 And we’re just getting started.

-Keep up with arts legislation and cultural policies happening in California.
 We track and summarize Assembly Bills and Senate Bills that have implications in the arts and cultural field.

 Resources for taking action